What is Malaysia Airlines policy on carry-on allowance?

 The quantity of checked baggage that passengers can take without charge will vary according to route, class of travel, terms and conditions of the ticket, and Enrich tier status.

-A single piece of checked baggage must not exceed 32 kg (70 lbs).
+A single piece of checked baggage must not exceed 32 kg (70 lbs) and 158 cm (62 in – length + width + height).
 Any single piece of baggage weighing more than 32 kg (70 lbs) will not be accepted at check-in counters at any station.
 Items exceeding 32 kg (70 lbs) such as bulky musical instruments, sports equipment, etc., should be sent as cargo.

 For some types of special baggage advance reservations should be made, otherwise Malaysia Airlines may refuse acceptance if deemed necessary.
 Passengers must pack the baggage in such a way that its contents are sufficiently protected to endure ordinary handling.
 Limited liability may apply for special baggage.

 On flights operated by Malaysia Airlines, passengers are allowed to carry in the cabin, free of charge, a quantity of unchecked baggage, which is limited by weight, number and dimensions: